Bartek-Be/esp32_mqtt_eq3/README.md

 There is specific command to poll the status of the valve `<mqttid>radin/trv/<address>/status` or using any of the commands to re-set the current value will achieve the required result.

+Note for consideration:
+do we need to search for the service before attempting to set the characteristic.
+This will likely have an impact on the EQ-3 battery life although we only communicate when we need to change something which will likely result in the motor turning which will have a much bigger impact on the batteries.
+If we use polling (e.g. repeated unlock to poll the current status) this could be something to think about

 ### MQTT Topics

 | Key | Description | published | subscriped |